adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We use Google Analytics, a web analytics service from Google Inc. ("Google"), on our Websites.
 Google Analytics uses so-called "cookies" (text files stored on your computer that enable us to analyze your use of our Websites).
 Information generated by the cookies (including your abbreviated IP address) is transmitted to and stored at a Google server in the United States.
 Google uses this information to assess your use of our Websites, to compile activity reports, and to provide more services connected with the use of our Websites.
 It is possible that Google may transmit this information to third parties if required by law, or if third parties process this information on behalf of Google.

-**You can deactivate Google Analytics if you do not want to help us improve our products.** But please note that in this case, a cookie will be set that stores your deactivation choice.
-This cookie is considered a “necessary cookie” and can’t be deactivated.
-{: .eea-element }

-<? include cookie/settings-link ?>

 ###### For non-EU/EEA users only: Google Tag Manager {: #google-tag-manager }